saucelabs/sauce-docs/docs/visual/e2e-testing/commands.md

 A Visual command is simply a JavaScript comment sent over WebDriver using the execute command.

-## `/*@visual.init*/`
+## Init Command

-`/*@visual.init*/` is the Init command, which is used to initialize and name a Visual test.
+The Init command (`/*@visual.init*/`) is used to initialize and name a Visual test.
 This command must be added before any snapshot commands.
 It can be used multiple times in a browser session to initialize multiple visual tests.

 ### Arguments